robertaronchi/rronchi/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University Hospital of Geneva
+  - name: University Hospital of Geneva & University of Geneva
     url: https://www.hug.ch/

 # Short bio (displayed in user profile at end of posts)